Arieh Atzmoni: Early life

 Atzmoni was born Leib Markowicz in Uzhhorod (then in Czechoslovakia, now in Ukraine).
 During World War II, when he was 13, he left his parents home and lived alone in Budapest.
 During the Holocaust, his mother and two younger sisters were murdered, while his father, brother and older sister were saved.
 Later, he was taken to a labor camp in Yugoslavia and worked in copper mining until he was liberated by local partisans, whom he joined in fighting the Germans until his immigration to Palestine in 1944 at age 18.
 Atzmoni wanted to join the military, but was concerned that his slim figure would cause him to be rejected, so he said he was two years older than he was.

 Military career

 After immigrating to Palestine, Atzmoni joined the Jewish Settlement Police and dealt with Naharayim.
 Following an Arab Legion attack, he retreated with the guards and reached the nearby base of the 12th Battalion of the Golani Brigade.
 He joined the ranks of the brigade and after a sergeant course was stationed as a company sergeant and served in this position during the 1948 Arab–Israeli War.
-Later, He joined the artillery corps, where he served in reserves for many years.
-In 1969, following severe manpower shortage in the Israel Defense Forces, he responded to a request by its Chief of General Staff and returned for a year of voluntary service in the artillery corps.
+Later, he joined the Artillery Corps, where he served in the reserves for many years.
+In 1969, following a severe manpower shortage in the Israel Defense Forces, he responded to a request by its Chief of General Staff and returned for a year of voluntary service in the Artillery Corps.